"Surf's Up" is the most popular animated surf movie of all time.

 To aid the animators and layout artists in determining the surfer's connection to the wave, a wake trail node was created.

-The lofted plane looked like a ribbon on the surface of the water that allowed animators to clearly see the path of travel over the surface of the wave and orient the board correctly along the path defined by the wake trail.
+The lofted plane looked like a ribbon on the surface of the water, allowing animators to clearly see the path of travel over the surface of the wave and orient the board correctly along the path defined by the wake trail.

 Before having the ability to visualize this path in animation, effects renders would often reveal that the board was sliding sideways along the surface of the wave (not tracking properly) and would be kicked back to animation to make the fix (a time-consuming and costly step backward).